stevenxchung/Algorithms-Part-I/Week 01/week-01-notes.md

 * N-by-N grid of sites
 * Each site is open with probability p (or blocked with porbability 1-p)
 * System percolates if and only if top and bottom are connected by open sites

+## Week 1: Analysis of Algorithms

+This section covers analysis of algorithms and reasons for doing so.

+### Reasons to analyze algorithms
+* Predict peformance
+* Compare algorithms
+* Provide guarantees
+* Understand theoretical basis
+* Avoid performance bugs

+### Scientific method applied to analysis of algorithms
+* A framework for predicting performance and comparing algorithms
+  * Observe some feature of the natural world (run-time of a program on a computer)
+  * Hypothesize a mode that is consistent with the observations
+  * Predict events using the hypothesis (run-time of a larger problem-size)
+  * Verify the predictions by making further observations
+  * Validate by repeating until the hypothesis and observations agree

+* Some principles of the scientific method include:
+  * Experiments must be repoducible
+  * Hypotheses must be falsifiable